 Security tokens, which are used to represent securities, such as stocks, and often assign the holder a stake in that project

-Stablecoins, which are pegged to more stable assets, such as fiat money, certain cryptocurrencies, and commodities, allowing users to interact with blockchain applications with reduced risk.
+Stablecoins, which are pegged to more stable assets, such as fiat currency, certain cryptocurrencies, and commodities, allowing users to interact with blockchain applications with reduced risk.

 ICOs, DeFi, and Beyond

-With around 1,000 tokens in circulation today, the use cases for ERC-20 continue to expand.
+With more than 1,000 tokens in circulation, the use cases for ERC-20 continue to expand.
 ERC-20 tokens represent a large variety of assets, both digital and physical.
 There are ERC-20 tokens that represent real estate, art, stocks, unused hard drive space, and more.
 ERC-20 tokens also serve many functions within the systems they are built for, including decentralized finance products, markets, exchanges, games, wallets, and voting for protocol upgrades as part of a project’s governance apparatus.

-While ERC-20 remains the definitive Ethereum token standard today, there are several new token standards currently in development.
+While ERC-20 remains the definitive Ethereum token standard, there are several new token standards currently in development.
 These include ERC-223, ERC-777 and ERC-1155.
 Each one looks to improve upon the original standard, while maintaining ERC-20 as the foundation.